chrismatthews939/DataEng-Learning-Journal/3. Programming and Scripting Essentials/Topic-2-Version-Control.md

 Use this link to practice git branching https://learngitbranching.js.org/

+git branching mantra is *branch fast and branch often* this is because branches just point to a commit and have no storage.
+It's better to heave lots of branches for small changes than one big branch with all the changes.

 ## Topic 2 Reflections
 Implement code reviews into our CI/CD process.
 We currently don't do this with feedback for the developer.